-Afghan National Army.
+Afghan National Army/Demobilization.
 U.S. Special Operations Forces, with some participation from French and British forces, are training the new national army.
-The first 4,500 Afghan recruits have completed training as of late May 2003.
+The first 4,500 Afghan recruits completed training in May 2003.
 In early December 2002, the recruits began training as a battalion, according to the Defense Department, and deployed to eastern Afghanistan to fight alongside U.S. and coalition forces.
 They performed well, by all accounts, and were welcomed by the local population as a symbol of a unified future for Afghanistan.
+In late July, the National Army launched its first combat operation on its own, a sweep ("Operation Warrior Sweep") in southeastern Afghanistan against suspected Islamic militants.
+The operation came after several small attacks by suspected Taliban remnants in that region.
+Observers say the Afghan National Army is beginning to become a major force in stabilizing the country.

 Afghan officials say the desired size of the army is 70,000, a level that will likely not be reached for several more years, at the current rate of U.S.-led training.
-The Department of Defense envisions training about 9,000 Afghan troops by the end of 2004, according to U.S. military officials.
-Training has begun for a heavy brigade as part of a "Kabul Corps" to be based just east of Kabul.
-Thus far, weaponry for the national army has come primarily from Defense Ministry weapons stocks, with the concurrence of
+The Department of Defense envisions training about 9,000 Afghan troops by the end of 2004, according to U.S. military officials.9 Training has begun for a heavy brigade as part of a "Kabul Corps" to be based just east of Kabul.
+Thus far, weaponry for the national army has come primarily from Defense Ministry weapons stocks, with the concurrence of Defense Minister Fahim who controls those stocks.
+The United States plans to provide some additional U.S. arms and/or defense services to the national army, according to statements by U.S. officials.
+In November 2002, at U.S. urging, Albania sent surplus light weaponry to the national army, and as of July 2003, about \$80 million in in-kind contributions of equipment and other services has been donated by other countries to the building of the Afghan National Army.10